 Posted by Doug Klinger on March 7, 2013 in Interviews

 A good director and producer relationship is like a marriage, requiring a good balance of give and take from both partners for it to be successful.
-Thats why when director Ali Presley Paras describes his producing partner Kenneth Ferrell as “the perfect husband,” we know it’s probably meant as a complement.
-We talked to Ali and Kenneth about their latest collaboration, “This Isn't Love by The Royal, and found out about the effectiveness of beating and feeding your artists Red Bull, as well as how many band members you can fit into a giant cage filled with strings.
+Thats why when director Ali Presley Paras describes his producing partner Kenneth Ferrell as the perfect husband, we know its probably meant as a complement.
+We talked to Ali and Kenneth about their latest collaboration, This Isn't Love by The Royal, and found out about the effectiveness of beating and feeding your artists Red Bull, as well as how many band members you can fit into a giant cage filled with strings.

 Doug: Where did the concept for this video originate?

 Ali: It just started by just listening to the song.
 When I first heard the song, it was very linear.
 I thought lines.
 There is a point where it talks about quite literally cutting the cords and what came up in my mind is that I'd like to somehow metaphorically cut the cord, but then I realized it would be silly to actually show unless I showed a bunch of strings and cords being cut.
 I wanted something that they could attach themselves to and something thats going to fit their brand and fit their model.
 But it really just came out - I really thought mathematics when I first listened to the song.

 Doug: How did you guys pull off the string effect itself?

 Kenneth: We had a great production designer named Taylor Sommers.
 She came in early in the morning and put that set together, and it turned out better than anything that I could have imagined.
 Ali wanted a really tight shot.
 It was pretty much a cage, and you couldnt see it, but thats how we made the wire effect.
 It turned out way better than any of us would have thought, so all the credit goes to Taylor.

 Ali: Yes, to build off that: basically, we shot against a blue screen, and the cage itself - the exoskeleton if you will - was blue as well, so they matched in post.
 The idea was that I kind of wanted these strings to come out of nowhere and sort of disappear.
 Since there's a blue screen and then a blue exoskeleton, the idea was to sort of blend those two in.
 That way you couldnt see them, since they were the same color.
 The basic idea of the case was an 8x8 cube cage essentially with strings and cable.

 Doug: So all the coloring, that was done in the back end?
 It was just one solid color set of strings that you guys used, and then you colored it afterwards?

 Ali: Thats correct, yes, we colorized it, and we brought out the highlights.
 We really focused on the highlights.
 Originally, actually, we were trying to just settle for the blue screen - the blue cage.
 The strings were actually orange to begin with, but we realized that the video itself wasnt dynamic enough.
 Dana Jones, the editor, and I basically decided to come up with something that could sort of colorize it and give it more style.
 Thats when we came up with the idea of incorporating color patterns to it.
 The first draft we created needed fine-tuning but the idea was there.
 It took Ryan Verbal, our DP, to bring it together.

 Doug: Did you guys know that the lead singer of The Royal Sean Bowes hair was also going to take on that color?

 Ali: In a way, yes and no. It's funny.
 If you notice the band dresses up in Beatles-esque attire where they have tuxedoes and nice suits, and they're black and white suits.
 The big question was whether to rotate between his jacket as well as his hair.
 In another video we shot, we basically allowed them to switch between a red and black jacket.
-In the first video, “Girl Like That,” he was wearing the red jacket, but in this video, I wanted to keep it as sort of simple in terms of color.
+In the first video, Girl Like That, he was wearing the red jacket, but in this video, I wanted to keep it as sort of simple in terms of color.
 The big thing that sort of stood out was the whites on the guys shirt as well as Seans actual blonde-white hair.

 Doug: Ken, conceptually, are you contributing to the idea conceptually?
 Or is your main role there to help to get Alis idea across in the end?

 Kenneth: My main focus is helping Ali realize his vision and get his idea across.
 Ali definitely comes up with some great ideas, and I dont try to stand in his way.
 I just try to really help him realize his vision.
 Its a good pairing, so it works well for both of us.